 ⚖️ Legal Risks of Traveling with a Warrant

-Attempting to travel internationally with a bench warrant can worsen your legal situation:
+Trying to travel internationally with an active bench warrant can make your legal situation significantly worse:

-A judge could impose stricter penalties or deny bail if you’re arrested while trying to leave the country.
+- Stricter penalties or a bail denial become more likely if you’re arrested while trying to leave.

-You risk immediate arrest at borders or during passport checks.
+- You risk immediate arrest at borders, during passport checks, or upon return to the U.S.

 🔍 How Will Authorities Find Out?

-Authorities have several methods to detect a warrant during travel:
+Authorities use several methods to detect a warrant during travel:

 ✅ What Should You Do Instead?